Huguitis/aoi.js-documentation/src/functions/util/isBoosting.md

 id: isBoosting
 ---

-`$isBoosting` will slide multiple arguments depending on the arguments.
+`$isBoosting` will check if the given user is boosting the given guild.

 ## Usage